carbonplan/seaweed-farming-web/README.md

 This interactive tool explores the costs of growing seaweed alongside its potential climate benefits over a year-long timescale.
 It was built by a collaborative team including UC Irvine, NCAR, and CarbonPlan, with funding from ClimateWorks.

 Based on user-specified parameters and a target end use, the tool let's users visualize the output of a combined biophysical and technoeconomic model.
 At a high-level, the model parameterizes different lifecycle scenarios for growing and utilizing seaweed for potential climate benefits, either growth and sinking for carbon removal, or growth and utilization in products.
-The model is described in detail in [preprint](https://doi.org/10.31223/X5PG9V) and the [explainer article](https://carbonplan.org/research/seaweed-farming-explainer).
+The model is described in detail in the [paper](https://doi.org/10.1038/s41477-022-01305-9) and the [explainer article](https://carbonplan.org/research/seaweed-farming-explainer).

 ## building the site